fastalgorithms/fmm3dbie/README.md

 -  High order triangulation of surfaces with edges and corners

-This repository has two external dependencies - [FMM3D](https://fmm3d.readthedocs.io/en/latest)
+This repository has an external dependency - [FMM3D](https://fmm3d.readthedocs.io/en/latest)

 Make sure you have the shared object for the FMM library installed and located in an appropriate location (`/usr/local/lib` on MacOSX, and